haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 When making a melee weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll unless the weapon is a dagger, javelin, shortsword, spear, or trident.
 A ranged weapon attack automatically misses a target beyond the weapon’s normal range.
 Even against a target within normal range, the attack roll has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown like a javelin (including a spear, trident, or dart).
 Creatures and objects that are fully immersed in water have resistance to fire damage.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 99

 Spellcasting
 Magic permeates fantasy gaming worlds and often appears in the form of a spell.